 The symptoms of heroin withdrawal vary wildly in severity.
 The factors that impact the intensity of one’s symptoms depends largely on the duration of use, potency, average amount used, and method of ingestion.
 Regardless of these factors most who detox from heroin experience, anxiety, depression, sweating, dilated pupils, insomnia, vomiting abdominal aches, bone pain, muscle soreness, and diarrhea.

-As quoted at the beginning of this piece, someone who is caught in the grip of a heroin addiction is a feels s/he is a, “Prophet of evil I ever am to myself”.
-On their own, heroin addicts will constantly find themselves struggling against their own mind that is trying to continue down the path of substance abuse so it may maintain the homeostasis it has become accustom to.
+As quoted at the beginning of this piece, someone who is caught in the grip of heroin addiction is feeling that s/he is a “Prophet of evil I ever am to myself”.
+On their own, heroin addicts will constantly find themselves struggling against their own mind that is trying to continue down the path of substance abuse so it may maintain the homeostasis it has become accustomed to.
 The only way to overcome the darkness of one’s own mind is to offer themselves up to the higher power of recovery.
 Addiction is the brain desperately fighting against the prospect of change, hiding from the consequences, and wishing to avoid the pain of being reborn.
-As Prime Minister Winston Churchill once said, “If you’re going through Hell, keep going” and we will gladly walk by your side
+As Prime Minister Winston Churchill once said, “If you’re going through Hell, keep going” and we will gladly walk by your side.